jberkowski/Cracking-Codes-With-Python/README.md

     - sys, os, time (compulsory),
     - transpositionCipher.py (compulsory).

+- english_dictionary.txt - file that contain English words.
+Each word starts in a new line.
+File required for detectEnglish.py module.

+- detectEnglish.py - Compares a string with English dictionary and returns True or False, based on percentage of English words.
+Input is a text string.
+Output is True or False, based on comparision criteria specified in isEnglish function.
+If you like to change the language, put a .txt dictionary in the same folder as this module.
+Rename file in line 13.
+If you like to change the default criteria, change the values in line 49.\
+**Imported modules:**
+    - none.

 - transpositionHacker.py - Performs a brute-force attack against message encrypted with transposition cipher.
 Input is location of text file containing message for hacking.
 Output is a .txt file with possible decryption (possible decryption occurs when detectEnglish.isEnglish value is True).
-User has to manually check if decryption is correct and accept or refuse the result.
+User has to manually check if decryption is correct and accept or refuse the result.\
 **Imported modules:**
     - sys, os, time (compulsory),
     - transpositionCipher.py, detectEnglish.py (compulsory).